Can’t find kerisik? No problem! Make toasted coconut kerisik at home from scratch with this easy guide.

 I never had to make kerisik from scratch, because it’s so easily available here in Singapore!
 We can buy them ready off the shelves at supermarkets.
 It may not be as accessible anywhere else, so let me show you how to make kerisik from scratch at home.

-What is Kerisik?
+Kerisik 101: What is it?

 Kerisik is a toasted grated coconut, used in dishes across Malaysia, Indonesia and Singapore.

 - Dry Kerisik: This is grated, toasted coconut that is commonly used for rice dishes such as nasi kerabu, or in desserts.
+Think of it as a type of seasoning or garnish.

 - Kerisik Paste (Coconut Butter): It is made the same way as dry kerisik, but it goes through the extra step of pounding, until the oils are extracted and forms a luscious butter.
+Kerisik in this form is the more widely sought after, used as a thickener and flavour base for dishes like rendang.

 Kerisik is readily available in Singapore, Malaysia and Indonesia – I can buy them ready made off the shelves at supermarkets!
 If you have access to it, I would always recommend getting them instead of making it from scratch.
-(FYI, there are options on Amazon too.)

-Freshly Grated Coconut
+1. Freshly Grated Coconut

 The main ingredient here is freshly grated coconut.
 The fresh ones are best, but if you can’t find this, use frozen grated coconuts.
 Thaw fully before stir frying.